blkflth/blkedn/README.md

 ## Notes:

-The initial build will take quite some time, depending on what programs you're installing.

 - If CoolerControl isn't able to see your system fans, run `lm_sensors` and follow the on-screen instructions.

   > _Thereafter, write the indicated kernel module's name into the `boot.kernelModules` field in `configuration.nix` and reboot._